Talk not with scorn of Authors- it was the chattering of the Geese that saved the Capitol. Coleridge

 A Fairly Honourable Defeat by Iris Murdoch

 Probably the fourth time I've read this.
 Always enjoyable.
-Murdoch (rather late in the game revealed to be a concentration camp survivor) as puppet-master, his malevolent gamesmanship, destroying character's lives through their own vanity with other characters' vanity .
+Murdoch's protagonist (rather late in the game revealed to be a concentration camp survivor) is a puppet-master of his friends, and his malevolent gamesmanship destroys character's lives by setting up clashes of their own vanity with other characters' vanity.

 The Dead Father by Donald Barthelme